 Know Windows EOL Dates & Make Informed Decisions

 What is End of Life software?

-The term “End of Life” means that a certain software application is no longer supported by the company that made the application.
+The term “End of Life” (also known as Windows EOL) means that a certain software application is no longer supported by the company that made the application.
 Every Windows product has a life cycle.
 The life cycle begins when a product is released and ends when it’s no longer supported.
 Knowing key dates in this life cycle helps you make informed decisions about when to update, upgrade or make other changes to your software.

 Why should I upgrade?

 Your PC will still function when the end of life date has struck but you will be more liable to security risks, vulnerabilities and viruses.
 You will no longer get the necessary updates to make sure that your system is running in optimal condition.
 That’s why Microsoft recommends to update to the latest version of Windows 10.

 How can I find all installed Windows versions in my network?